Created by Raymond Chandler (1888-1959)

 CARMADY made his debut in "Finger Man" (October 1934, Black Mask), Chandler's third published story.
 Carmady was Philip Marlowe virtually fully-developed:, an LA-based P.I. who told his own stories in the first person.
 The other Carmady stories are "Killer in the Rain", "The Man Who Liked Dogs," "Goldfish," "The Curtain" and "Try the Girl."

 Two of the Carmady stories, "Finger Man" and "Goldfish" were reprinted in The Simple Art of Murder collection with the name Philip Marlowe inserted.
-(This made commercial sense, since Marlowe was the character he was best known for, and, in this way, Houghton Miflin could promote the book as a collection of Marlowe stories, which, judging from the dust jacket description of the book in its earlier editions, is exactly what they did).
+(This made commercial sense, since Marlowe was the character Chandler was best known for by then, and, in this way Houghton Miflin could promote the book as a collection of Marlowe stories which, judging from the dust jacket description of the book in its earlier editions, is exactly what they did).

 And when Dime Detective wooed Chandler away from Black Mask, he changed Carmady's name to John Dalmas.